 The best chalet food in the Alps

 Chalet Saskia is a comfortable but by no means OTT chalet, conveniently situated for both the village and mountain access.
-It sleeps ten in each of two mirror image segments – and they can be taken separately or as a whole.
-The chef for both, working from his glass-walled kitchen between the two, is New Zealander Marcus Cull, who has been resident there for 20 years.
-Yes, you heard that correctly: 20 years.
+It sleeps ten in each of two-mirror image segments – and they can be taken separately or as a whole.
+The chef for both, working from his glass-walled kitchen between the two, is New Zealander Marcus Cull, who has been resident here for over 20 years.
 His creations never fail to stun and surprise guests and they are all based around locally sourced ingredients.

 Interesting mountain restaurants abound

 There are more than 20 mountain eateries in the Alpe d’Huez and Vaujany area, including Le Chalet du Lac Besson (+33 476 80 65 37) on the area’s cross-country track, well away from the piste.
-If you want something a little different, try the new La Fruitiere (table-service) and Folie Douce (self-service) – part of the Val d’Isere chain, albeit slightly cheaper than the original.
+If you want something a little different, try the new La Fruitiere (table-service) and Folie Douce (self-service) – part of the chain of Val d’Isere fame, albeit slightly cheaper than the original.

 The village reinvests in its facilities each year